 - Do not operate at sustained full throttle.
-Damage to engine parts or decrease engine life may result if excessive wide open throttle is used during the first 20 hours of use. - Do not run engine with throttle over 1/2 open during the first 10 hours (or 100 miles/160km) of use. - Do not run engine with throttle over 3/4 open during the first 10 to 20 hours (or the second 100 miles/160km) of use. - Do not haul or tow heavy cargo. - Use of any oil other than those recommended may cause serious engine damage.
-CFMOTO recommends the use of 10W-40 for 4-stroke engines.
-Changing engine oil viscosity to 5W-40 due to extreme cold environments or 15W-40 due to hot environments is acceptable.
-Reference the chart below for ambient temperature and viscosity choice.
+Damage to engine parts or decrease engine life may result if excessive wide open throttle is used during the first 20 hours of use. - Do not run engine with throttle over 1/2 open during the first 10 hours (or 100 miles/160km) of use. - Do not run engine with throttle over 3/4 open during the first 10 to 20 hours (or the second 100 miles/160km) of use. - · Do not haul or tow heavy cargo. - Use of any oil other than those recommended may cause serious engine damage.
+CFMOTO recommends the following oil types: - 500cc Engines 5W-40 oil.
+Changing engine oil viscosity to 10W-40 or 15W-40 due to hot environments is acceptable. - 800cc and 1000cc Engines 10W-40 oil.
+Changing engine oil viscosity to 5W-40 due to extreme cold environments or 15W-40 due to hot environments is acceptable. - Reference the chart below for ambient temperature and viscosity choice.